JCR-UK

 Rev. Abraham Freedman

 Leeds-born Rev. A. Freedman (m.
 Celia - d.
 2005) studied at Manchester yeshiva.
-His first known post was at Tredegar Synagogue, south Wales and from 1933 until 1944 he served as minister of Stockport Hebrew Congregation, then in Cheshire.
+His first known post was as minister of Tredegar Synagogue, south Wales (c.1930-c.1933) and he then served as minister of Stockport Hebrew Congregation, then in Cheshire (1933-1944).
 He then served as reader of Bristol Hebrew Congregation (1944-1955), was reader for the Belfast Hebrew Congregation (1955-1957) and served as minister of the Darlington Hebrew Congregation (1958-1969, although according to some sources he remained in Darlington until 1971).
 Rev. Freedman was described as "the type of minister which is fast vanishing from the Anglo-Jewish scene, in that he served many communities as chazan, shochet, baal koreh and teacher".
 He died in Manchester and is buried at the UHC Gildersome cemetery in Leeds.
-(Jews in Bristol by J. Samuel, 1997, Jewish Chronicle obituary 1 December 1978 press report and Jewish Year Book listings.)
+(Jews in Bristol by J. Samuel, 1997; JC obituary 1 December 1978 press report; and JYB listings.)

 Rev. D.A.
 Freedman